National Gallery of Art, West Building

 The Sculpture Garden

 Walk beneath flowering trees in the sculpture garden, on the Mall between 7th and 9th streets.
-Granite walkways take you through a shaded landscape and sculptures from the museum's permanent collection, including Roy Lichtenstein's playful House I and Miró's Personnage Gothique, Oiseau-Eclair.
+Granite walkways take you through a shaded landscape and sculptures from the museum's permanent collection, including Roy Lichtenstein's playful House I, Miró's Personnage Gothique, Oiseau-Eclair. and the garden's newest addition, Marc Chagall's 10-paneled Orphée, a 17 feet by 10 feet mosaic made of thousands of hand-cut colored glass and stone pieces.
 The huge central fountain, pure magic on hot summer days, is converted to an outdoor skating rink in winter.

-There are many free docent-led tours every day, and a recorded tour of the highlights of the permanent collection is available free of charge on the main floor adjacent to the rotunda.
-For a cheat-sheet tour, pick up the laminated "What to See in One Hour" (the same guide is available for the East Building and on the Web); it pinpoints 12 must-see masterworks.
+There are many free docent-led tours every day, and a recorded tour of highlights of the permanent collection is available free of charge on the main floor adjacent to the rotunda.
+For a cheat-sheet tour, pick up the laminated "What to See in One Hour" (it's also available on the website), which pinpoints 12 must-see masterworks.
 The Information Room near the rotunda maintains computerized information on more than 1,700 works of art from the permanent collection.
 Touch-screen monitors provide access to color images, text, animation, and sounds to help you better understand—and appreciate—the works on display.
-The gallery has a full calendar of concerts, films, lectures, and other events, all free to the public.
-Among the most popular is the free "Jazz in the Garden" series, held Friday evenings in the sculpture garden throughout the summer.
-Take a break at one of the museum's cafés, or at the sculpture garden's Pavilion Cafe, now open year-round.
+The gallery has a full calendar of free concerts, films, lectures, and other events.
+Among the most popular is the summer "Jazz in the Garden" series, held Friday evenings in the sculpture garden.
+Take a break at one of the museum's cafés, or at the sculpture garden's Pavilion Cafe, open year-round.